 The evening went very well and ended with Beavercreek Township Trustees complimenting and thanking the firefighters for all the hard work they do for the Beavercreek Community.

 Posted on 1.2.2014

 The Beavercreek Township Fire Department has proudly provided emergency care for our citizens for over fifty years.
 This level of dedication to our community continues by providing valuable Heart Saver Cardiopulmonary Resuscitation (CPR) and First Aid training to all of our citizens and businesses, FREE OF CHARGE!

-In 2012, we offered over seven classes and trained more than 75 citizens.
+In 2013, we offered over twenty classes and trained more than 200 citizens.
 Our goal is to keep class sizes small and provide more one-on-one attention for students.
 The class time is spent on both lecture, and more importantly hands-on training to assure students are well trained and comfortable with the skills.
 Our cadre of instructors has more than fifty years experience teaching CPR and are among the best in the Dayton area.

 The Fire Chief, David VandenBos, believes by providing this service to our community we increase our emergency response team by having citizens who are well trained to provide this life saving skill for all of Beavercreek.

 There is a small fee required for the American Heart Association (AHA) course materials, but this booklet and the certification card come to less than thirty dollars.
 This cost is still less than other courses, plus the certification through AHA is valid for two years where others are only valid for one year.